International Indian School, Jeddah: History

 On the encouragement of the local Indian community, Rafiuddin S. Fazulbhoy started the school on a small scale in 1969.
 It was then called "Embassy of India School, Jeddah".
 The construction of the present girls' section started in 1982 with the foundation stone laid by Indian Prime Minister Indira Gandhi and was completed in 1984.
 The construction of boys' section was started in 1992 and completed in 1994.
 As of 2011, the school teaches more than 12,000 students.
 Later on another building was added for KG Section in 2011 and yet another in 2016.

 Administration

 The Indian Ambassador to the Kingdom of Saudi Arabia is the Patron of the school.
 The Indian Consulate oversees the functioning of the school through an Observer in the rank of a Consul.

 The administration of the school is carried out by the chairman and five members of the Managing Committee.

+In 2025, Dr. Mohammed Saleem was appointed as the new Chairman of the school, succeeding Dr. Prince Mufti Zia Ul Hasan.

 Courses offered

 The school offers five subjects for primary and secondary levels to prepare the students for AISSE examinations.

 In senior secondary Humanities, Commerce and Science are offered as course streams.
-The optional subjects include Mathematics, Computer Science, Informatics, Home Science, Physical Education, Biology and languages like Hindi, Malayalam, Urdu, etc.
+The optional subjects include Mathematics, Computer Science, Informatics, Home Science, Physical Education, Biology and languages like Hindi, Tamil, Malayalam, Urdu, etc.